intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 to be discovered quickly.

-To be effective, intolerant implementations need to be sufficiently widely deployed that they are encountered by new implementations with high probability.
+To be effective, intolerant implementations need to be sufficiently widely deployed so that they are encountered by new implementations with high probability.
 This could depend on multiple implementations deploying strict checks.

 Interoperability problems also need to be made known to those in a position to address them.
 In particular, systems with human operators, such as user-facing